TirendazAcademy/TirendazAcademy/README.md

 # <p align="center"> Hi There 👋 Welcome to Tirendaz Academy GitHub Page 😄 </p>

+## <p align="center"> 😚 Who are we?  </p>

+Tirendaz Academy creates content on online platforms and provides consultancy in areas such as data science, artificial intelligence, machine learning, and deep learning.
+Tirendaz Academy also is a writer in AI and Kaggle expert.

 <div align="center">

-## 😚 Who are we?

-Tirendaz Academy is a Kaggle expert and top writer in AI.
-We provide trainings, presentations, and consultations on online platforms such as YouTube, Medium, and Kaggle in areas such as data science, AI, machine learning, and deep learning.

 ## 🏬 Our Online Education Websites